Sviatlana Tsikhanouskaya: Background and building a campaign

-In 2019, Tsikhanouskaya's husband Tsikhanouski started a YouTube channel, "A Country for Life", in which he interviewed people and challenged the rule of Belarusian president Alexander Lukashenko.
+In 2019, Tsikhanouskaya's husband started a YouTube channel, "A Country for Life", in which he interviewed people and challenged the rule of Belarusian president Alexander Lukashenko.
 He became a prominent opposition leader through his YouTube and Telegram presence, as well as his organization of political protests.
 He moved to challenge Lukashenko in the 2020 presidential election, and he was subsequently arrested for his protest activity days before the filing deadline.
 Tsikhanouskaya attempted to file for her husband by proxy but was rejected.
 In response, she filed for her own candidacy.
 She later said that she did this solely as a show of support for her husband.
 Tsikhanouskaya registered as an Independent candidate on 14 July 2020.

 Tsikhanouskaya initially had no interest in building a campaign.
 When her husband was released, he continued the campaign even though it was her name on the paperwork.
 He sometimes brought a life-size cutout of Tsikhanouskaya when he campaigned.
 She easily acquired the 100,000 signatures that were needed to run—a high limit that was expected to block opposition candidates from running.
 Her candidacy was confirmed on 19 July 2020.
-From this day, she traveled across Belarus to hold campaign events.
+From this day, she travelled across Belarus to hold campaign events.

 Tsikhanouski was arrested a second time, accused of assaulting a police officer in an incident that was later found to be staged.
 With her husband imprisoned, Tsikhanouskaya became the main opposition candidate against Lukashenko in the presidential election, making her a rare example of an opposition leader in an autocratic nation that arose through a political campaign.
 She aligned with Veronika Tsepkalo, the wife of opposition candidate Valery Tsepkalo who had fled the country, and Maria Kalesnikava, the campaign manager of opposition candidate Viktar Babaryka, who was arrested.

 2020 was a time of political vulnerability for Lukashenko.
 He had grown more unpopular because of his mishandling of economic issues and his dismissive response to the COVID-19 pandemic in Belarus.
 Most opposition candidates were removed from the race, either through arrest or disqualification.
 Lukashenko allowed Tsikhanouskaya's candidacy, believing that as a woman she was not a significant political threat.
 He instead belittled her for being a female political candidate, using sexist language.
 Tsikhanouskaya leaned into the feminine aspects of her candidacy, emphasizing that she was a mother, and her gender may have indicated to voters that she was less likely to seek power for herself.

 Instead of running as a protest candidate, encouraging a boycott as her husband had intended, she built a campaign.
 Tsikhanouskaya described herself as an "accidental candidate", and she said that she would only hold office until the Lukashenko dictatorship was seen to an end.
 Her role in the campaign was to serve as a face for the opposition movement rather than to engage in politics.
 Her role has been compared to Joan of Arc by the Belarusian press.
 She said of the campaign that "every day was full of fear".